silicon-vlsi-org/eda-ngspice/ADMIN.md

 # ADMIN
 This documentation is NOT for users, only if you are interested to compile, install and mange releases as done in this repo.

-## Compiling and Installing Ngspice
+## Compiling and Installing Ngspice in Ubuntu 18.04

 **SETTING UP LINUX FOR COMPILE**